User permissions for workflows

 Add service user to a group.

-Permissions for service users are managed via groups and policies like for any other user in the account management UI.
+Permissions for service users are managed via groups and policies like for any other user in Account Management.